UBC-biol525D/UBC-biol525D.github.io/Topic_7/readme.md

 This step can take a few minutes so lets first test it with a single sample to make sure it works.
 ```
+#note the approach we'll use for variable assignment in our for loop
-for name in `cat ~/samplelist.txt | head -n +1 `  #note this trick for specifying variables, where ` .. ` tells bash to take the output of this command (in this case to use as a values for "name" in the for loop)
+#` .. ` tells bash to take the output of this command (in this case to use as a values for "name" in the for loop)

+for name in `cat ~/samplelist.txt | head -n +1 `
 do
 java -Xmx10g -jar $gatk HaplotypeCaller \
 -R ~/ref/SalmonReference.fasta \